When to File a Trademark

 Can I file a trademark application on my own?

 Yes.
-Though complicated and time consuming, trademark applications can be filed by anyone with a U.S. address.
+Though complicated and time consuming, trademark applications can be filed without attorney assistance by anyone domiciled within the U.S.

 When should I file my trademark renewal?